awesome-pro/neon-website/content/docs/extensions/pg_embedding.md

 For a million rows of data, we recommend an `m` setting between 48 and 64, and as mentioned [above](#tuning-the-hnsw-algorithm), `efsearch` should be equal to or larger than the number of nearest neighbors you want your search to return.

-To learn more about the benchmark, see [Introducing pg_embedding extension for vector search in Postgres and LangChain](https://neon.tech/blog/pg-embedding-extension-for-vector-search).
+To learn more about the benchmark, see [Introducing pg_embedding extension for vector search in LangChainand LangChain](https://neon.tech/blog/pg-embedding-extension-for-vector-search).
 Try experimenting with different settings to find the ones that work best for your particular application.
 </Admonition>

 ## How HNSW search works